 In a world of mass-produced, big box furniture, nothing beats the old-world and one-of-a-kind charm of an antique.
-Below, some of the most expensive antique items in the world, from watches to battle horns:
+The rarest and most sought after items also bring in the highest bids at antique auctions.
+These are some of the most expensive antiques in the world, from watches to battle horns.

 1. The Sword of Napoleon: €4,800,000